Cory Bernardi: Opposition under Malcolm Turnbull: 2008–2009

-In September 2008, new Federal Liberal leader Malcolm Turnbull appointed Bernardi the Coalition Spokesman for Disabilities, Carers and the Voluntary Sector.
+In September 2008, new federal Liberal leader Malcolm Turnbull appointed Bernardi the Coalition Spokesman for Disabilities, Carers and the Voluntary Sector.
 In October, Bernardi caused a stir with a speech to the Senate against the Same-Sex Relationships (Equal Treatment in Commonwealth Laws-Superannuation) Bill 2008 supported by the Liberal Party.
-The bill led to discontent within the Party's conservative faction—of which Bernardi was a key figure.
+The bill led to discontent within the party's conservative faction—of which Bernardi was a key figure.
 Turnbull was "unhappy that Party authority was being challenged" by Bernardi.
 In Bernardi's speech, he complained that society should not "throw open the doors and welcome into the fold those whose relationships are uncharacteristic of the most basic elements of a marital union."
-The next morning Turnbull rang Bernardi to "chip him", having felt the speech was intemperate in tone and that it went against the party line and Turnbull's own leadership.
+The next morning, Turnbull rang Bernardi to "chip him", having felt the speech was intemperate in tone and that it went against the party line and Turnbull's own leadership.

-Bernardi was removed from the Shadow Ministry by Turnbull in February 2009 after reportedly making unsubstantiated claims regarding a fellow Liberal MP in his weekly blog.
-Recalling an encounter with the Liberal MP at the Royal Adelaide Golf Club about 14 years before, he wrote:In response to my question of why he joined the Liberal Party, the MP blithely responded "I live in a Liberal seat so I had to be a member of the Liberal Party to get into Parliament.
-If I lived in a Labor seat I would have joined the Labor Party."
-Frankly I was aghast at this response.
-Where was the conviction, the beliefs, the values that I believe should motivate our political leaders?
-Several follow up questions disclosed that the only motivation for his own political involvement was for him to become Prime Minister.
+Bernardi was removed from the Shadow Ministry by Turnbull in February 2009 after reportedly making unsubstantiated and damaging claims regarding an unidentified fellow Liberal MP in his weekly blog.
 The MP involved was thought to be Christopher Pyne, who denied the allegations as "preposterous".